helenaferdy/helenaferdy.github.io/_posts/2025-06-11-palo-sdwan.md

 <br>

-Next on the Network Interface, configure the Primary WAN Interface with IP Address & Next Hop with SD-WAN enabled
+Next on the Network Interface, configure the Primary WAN Interface with IP Address & Next Hop, with SD-WAN enabled

 ![x](/static/2025-06-11-palo-sdwan/05.png)